Joost, please introduce yourself to our readers.

 The funny thing is that in my work as a consultant, I’m far more a “Large Site SEO” guy and a “News SEO” than a “WordPress SEO” guy, as most of my consultancy clients are companies with enormous websites and the issues that arise from that, but my “public” image is now completely affixed to WordPress in the first place and SEO as a close second.”

 Many people want to become world-class experts, but only few do.
 How did you get to where you are now?
 How did you grow your brand and your business?

-Last, but not least, what would be your advice to someone who would like to combine his or her strengths and build a strong personal brand and a successful business on them?
-What’s the most important thing there?
+Last, but not least, what would be your advice to someone who would like to combine their strengths and build a strong personal brand and a successful business?
+What’s the most important thing here?